Inventua/nucleus-core/Documentation/Developers/topics/startup.md

 adds any services to dependency injection.
 You can execute code in a startup class which will prevent Nucleus from starting successfully, so take care if you are doing anything that isn't documented as a standard activity in a startup class.
 In general, you will add a delegate for configuring additional services by calling [IWebHostBuilder.ConfigureServices](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder.configureservices).
+\
 Don't add a call to IWebHostBuilder.Configure - this does not add a delegate (additional code to execute during startup), it completely replaces the Nucleus .Configure code and will stop Nucleus from successfully starting.

-This code is from the Elastic Search extension.
+This code is from the Elastic Search extension ([source code](https://github.com/Inventua/nucleus-core/tree/main/Nucleus.Core.Modules/Nucleus.Extensions.ElasticSearch)).
 It adds a search index manager and search provider.
 ```
 using Microsoft.AspNetCore.Hosting;
 using Microsoft.Extensions.DependencyInjection;